Edgenesis/shifu-tdengine-demo/README.md

 kubectl apply -f telemetryservicedeploy
 ```

-🚀 Congratulations on your successful installation of Telemetry Service of Shifu!
-Flowing is the last Step you need to do. 👍
+🚀 Congratulations on your successful installation of Shifu's Telemetry Service!
+Following is the last step you need to do. 👍

 ## Run deviceShifu to Connect to Temperature and humidity meter

-You can only use on command to start it, too 🐎。
+🐎 One-liner:

 ```bash
 kubectl apply -f devicedeploy